dgarhdez/mbd-ml2/slides_markdown/s02_data_cleaning.md

 The presence of outliers is not wrong *per se* but it can affect the performance of our model.

-* Some models are sensitive to outliers
+* Some algorithms are more sensitive to outliers than others.
 * Outliers can be a sign of a problem in the data collection process

 We need to know what will be considered an outlier and whether to keep them or not.